Memos and Moments

 Fonts can be classy or contemporary, elegant, or playful, bold, or subtle.
 Matching font characters with the personality of your brand is the best way to maintain brand consistency in the future.
 Fonts also need to appeal to your audience and most importantly: they must be EASY TO READ

-3. The Logo Has to be Simple
+3. The Logo Has to be Significant and Simple

 Ready to start?
 Let the mood-boarding journey begin!